hyperdevs-team/mini-kotlin/README.md

 If you make use of the RxJava methods, you can make use of the `SubscriptionTracker` interface to keep track of the `Disposables` used on your activities and fragments.

 ### Tasks
-A Task is a basic object to represent an ongoing process.
+A `Task` is a basic object to represent an ongoing process.
 They should be used in the state of our `Store` to represent ongoing processes that must be represented in the UI.

+You can also use `TypedTask` to save metadata related the current task.

+**IMPORTANT: Do not use TypedTask to hold values that must survive multiple task executions.
+Save them as a variable in the state instead.**

+### Example
 Given the example Stores and Actions explained before, the workflow will be:

-- View dispatch `LoginAction`.
+- View dispatches `LoginAction`.
 - Store changes his `LoginTask` status to running and call though his SessionController which will do all the async work to log in the given user.
 - View shows an Spinner when `LoginTask` is in running state.
 - The async call ends and `LoginCompleteAction` is dispatched on UI, sending a null `User` and an error state `Task` if the async work failed or a success `Task` and an `User`.